marmelo/euroticket-alacard-rest-api/README.md

 Eager to see this running?
 Jump to my [example Python implementation](alacard.py).

 Before official mobile apps being released the only known way to retrieve this information was to simulate the browser's behaviour using standard HTTP requests along with screen scraping.
-If you are interested in that version please check my older project [python-alacard](https://github.com/marmelo/python-alacard).
+If you are interested in that version please check my [python-alacard](https://github.com/marmelo/python-alacard) repository.

 - [Introduction](#introduction)
 - [Authentication](#authentication)